chyna-gvng/alu_llp-summative_one/Q2/QN.md

 - Green LED: This LED will keep up lighted up when water is still in sufficient level.
 - Red LED: This LED will keep up lighted up when water is bellow sufficient level but still above critical level.
 - Resistor: This controls the current flow such that voltage from the source is reduced to get to the appliance in the required amount.

+#### Expected Work
+- You are required to follow the diagram to make this circuit on the Tinkercad
+- Write a program that will make this system work as expected.
+- The system will have the green LED turned on when the level of water is still above 3.5 meters of tank measured from the bottom of the tank.
+- The system will have the red LED turned on when the level of water is below 3.5 meters and above 1.5 meters measured from the bottom of the tank.
+- The system will have the buzzer beeping every 10 seconds when the water level goes below 1.5 meters.
+At the same time the red light will toggle between on and off along with the buzzer sounding.